tuck1s/halon-sink/README.md

 ```
 250 2.0.0 Ok: queued as dade4e24-03ee-4019-bc9f-ebdb2dde3cf9
 ```
-However the message goes to the "sink" and will not be delivered onwards.
+The message goes to the "sink" and will not be delivered onwards.

 ## To get a deferral (4xx) response